 - Trek permits for the Inca Trail (4 days, 3 nights)

 - Trekking poles (pair): $15 to rent

-- Travel Insurance: Highly recommended for all hikers
+- Travel insurance is highly recommended for all hikers.

 - Lunch on the last day

 - Huayna Picchu Mountain: Tickets need to be booked in advance and cost an additional $75 per person.

 - Machu Picchu Mountain: Tickets need to be booked in advance and cost an additional $75 per person.